nrfconnect/sdk-nrf/doc/nrf/device_guides/nrf54h.rst

 .. note::

-   All software for the nRF54H20 SoC is experimental and hardware availability is restricted to the participants in the limited sampling program.
+   All software for the nRF54H20 SoC is experimental, and hardware availability is restricted to the participants in the customer sampling program.

 Zephyr and the |NCS| provide support and contain board definitions for developing on the following nRF54H Series device: